 In acknowledging your application we advised you of Departmental policy, which is that the personal details of officers who are not in the Senior Executive Service (SES), as well as the mobile and work contact details of SES staff which are contained in documents that fall within scope will be deleted.
+These details, along with other information so marked as 's.22(1)(a)(ii)', I find can reasonably be regarded as irrelevant to your request.

-I have therefore decided that parts of the documents, which are marked 's.22(1)(a)(ii)', would disclose information that could reasonably be regarded as irrelevant to your request, and have prepared an edited copy of the documents, with the irrelevant material deleted pursuant to section 22(1)(a)(ii) of the FOI Act.
+I have, therefore decided that those parts of the documents, which are marked 's.22(1)(a)(ii)', would disclose information that could reasonably be regarded as irrelevant to your request, and have prepared an edited copy of the documents, with the irrelevant material deleted pursuant to section 22(1)(a)(ii) of the FOI Act.